Effectiveness of the Self-Consistent Harmonic Approximation in ferromagnets with dipolar interactions: The SCHA method

 We will consider a ferromagnetic insulator in a cubic crystalline lattice with an exchange interaction between nearest neighbors.
 In the SI unit system, the Heisenberg Hamiltonian endowed with dipolar interaction is given by

-where the first sum is done over nearest neighbors and the second one is evaluated over each spin pair, separated by $\vec{r}_{ij}=\vec{r}_j-\vec{r}_i$, on the lattice; $J>0$ is the ferromagnetic exchange coupling, $\mu_0=4\pi\times 10^{-7}$ H/m is the vacuum permeability, $g$ is the Land\'{e} g-factor, and $\mu_B=9.274\times 10^{-24}$ J/T is the Bohr magneton.
+where the first sum is done over nearest neighbors and the second one is evaluated over each spin pair, separated by ${\bf r}_{ij}={\bf r}_j-{\bf r}_i$, on the lattice; $J>0$ is the ferromagnetic exchange coupling, $\mu_0=4\pi\times 10^{-7}$ H/m is the vacuum permeability, $g$ is the Land\'{e} g-factor, and $\mu_B=9.274\times 10^{-24}$ J/T is the Bohr magneton.
 If necessary, other interactions, anisotropies, and coupling with magnetic fields can be easily included.
-Here, $\vec{S}_i$ is adopted as a classical dimensionless spin field on the site $i$, whose transverse components are written as
+For example, if one considers a finite model, it is important to include the surface contribution through the demagnetizating field, which vanishes for an ellipsoidal sample with magnetization oriented along a symmetry axis.
+Slight differences between theoretical and experimental results should be observed if minor effects are disregarded.
+However, since our main objective is to investigate the dipolar interaction under the SCHA perspective, we consider only bulk interactions in this work.
+In above equation, ${\bf S}_i$ is adopted as a classical dimensionless spin field on the site $i$, whose transverse components are written as

 In the quantum development, $\varphi_i$ and $S_i^z$ are promoted to operators that obey the usual commutation relation $[\varphi_i,S_j^z]=i\delta_{ij}$ \cite{jp35.27}.
 Notwithstanding some different procedures in the middle of the process, the final result obtained from the quantum version of the Hamiltonian (\ref{eq.hamiltonian}) is the same one obtained from the {\it a posteriori} quantized Hamiltonian.
 Therefore, for the sake of simplicity, we will consider classical spin fields for now and leave the quantization to be performed later.

-Let us define the magnetization along the $\langle 100\rangle$ direction and consider the fields $\varphi$ and $S^z$ small enough to series expansion around zero.
+Let us define the magnetization along the $\langle 100\rangle$ direction and consider the fields $\varphi$ and $S^z$ small enough to perform a series expansion around zero.
 After expanding up to second order in the $\varphi$ and $S^z$ fields, the exchange Hamiltonian reads in the momentum space

 where the $q$-sum extends over the first Brillouin zone.
 In above equation, the structure factor is defined by